anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our lives are the only meaningful expression of what we believe and in Whom we believe.
-And the only real wealth, for any of us, lies in our faith.
+Quote: Happiness cannot be travelled to, owned, earned, worn or consumed.
+Happiness is the spiritual experience of living every minute with love, grace and gratitude.

-By: Gordon Hinckley
+By: Denis Waitley